The endocrine cell-specific proteome

 The human body has a slow and a fast type of systemic signaling system: the endocrine and the nervous system, respectively.
 The endocrine system communicates through the production and secretion of messenger biomolecules, called hormones, using the cardiovascular system.
 The cells in charge of the production and secretion of hormones are called endocrine cells and are distributed in many parts of the body in the form of major endocrine organs, such as the adrenal gland and thyroid gland, or organ-associated cells distributed throughout the human body, in for example the brain and the digestive system.
 Hormones regulate numerous functions of the body, including digestion, reproduction, and fight-and-flight response.

-Transcriptome analysis shows that 74% (n=14799) of all human proteins (n=20090) are detected in endocrine cells and 1256 of these genes show an elevated expression in any endocrine cells compared to other cell type groups.
-In-depth analysis of the elevated genes in endocrine cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of endocrine cells: enteroendocrine cells, Leydig cells, pancreatic endocrine cells and theca cells.
+Transcriptome analysis shows that 75% (n=15118) of all human proteins (n=20162) are detected in endocrine cells and 778 of these genes show an elevated expression in any endocrine cells compared to other cell type groups.
+In-depth analysis of the elevated genes in endocrine cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of endocrine cells: enteroendocrine cells, pancreatic endocrine cells, and Leydig cells.

 The endocrine cell transcriptome